 Newfoundland’s understand small children and if they are knocking your children over it would be due to poor training of the pup/dog.
 They are a gentle breed but do need to be trained at an early age.
 They are like children if you allow them to jump and knock things over then you will have a spoiled fur kid in your house.

 What tools and resources do you use to run your dog breeding activity? (computer tools for accounting or contracts, cleaners, specific toys, puppy packs, etc.)

 I have a bookkeeper for I am not good at keeping track of paperwork.
 My kennels and compound are bleached daily in the summer.
 I use disinfectants daily inside my kennels.
 I had so many people ask me what are the best supplies for their dogs, this is when I decided to bring in dog supplies and makeup puppy starter kits.

 Each breed is different and so are the starter kits.
 Newfoundlands love their toys (babies we call them) as the Bernese you have to be very careful at what they get for toys for they can chew them up and get a blockage, so each kit is designed for the breed and safety of the pup

 Lastly, what diet (brand, quantity, etc) and exercise are your Newfs following and how much does it cost monthly per dog?

 I feed Nutrisource large breed puppy and adult.
-Table scrapes and Milk Kefir.
+Table scraps and Milk Kefir.

-Cost if roughly 100.00 a month per adult and 150.00 per month to raise a puppy.
+The cost is roughly 100.00 a month per adult and 150.00 per month to raise a puppy.
 The milk Kefir I grow myself and is an excellent immune builder and the dogs and puppies love it.
-Table scrapes, vegetables, cheese, fruit are also a big favorite with my dogs.
+Table scraps, vegetables, cheese, fruit are also a big favorite with my dogs.
 I never buy dog treats, I make my own, most store dog treats are garbage and you never know where they are really made or what is in the ingredients.